 Then, during pregnancy, hormones promote hair grow and stop it from falling off.
 After giving birth, your estrogen level is back to normal and you start to shed extensively.

 Don’t be alarmed – you are not going bald and the shedding will stop after your body completely recovers from pregnancy.
 Remember, nothing happens overnight and you will experience various side effects before you recover.

 When Does It Stop?

 Remember that postpartum hair loss is only temporarily.
 It lasts around 6 months.
 Some women stop shedding after 4 months, while others need to deal with hair loss for almost a year after they’ve had a baby.

 Not really.
-Almost all the new mums struggle with it and you will probably not be the exception.
+Almost all new moms struggle with it and you probably won’t be the exception.
 Some shed extensively, while others don’t.

 However, some things can help you reduce it:

 #1 Healthy diet and regular protein and iron intake during and after pregnancy will help you.

 #2 During pregnancy, your baby takes all the ingredients it needs to grow, leaving your body vitamin deficient.
 You need to intensify vitamin intake whether through your diet or some pills, or you might suffer later.
 Take supplements during and after your pregnancy.

 #3 Cut your hair – if your hair is too long, it is better to cut it in order to make it healthier and somewhat reduce hair loss.